kasaderos/parsegen/README.md

 	Remarks 1.
 	Exprimental utility, depending on the rules, can generate a "bad" parser that parses ambiguously or goes into an infinite loop.
-As rules for determining the stopping or uniqueness of given rules, this is an algorithmically unsolvable problem.
+As rules for determining the stopping or uniqueness (by input) of given rules, this is an algorithmically unsolvable problem.
 Therefore, the user checks the rules himself.

 	Remarks 2.
-	Checks have been added to avoid common mistakes like recursion (A = B; B = A;)
+	Checks have been added to avoid common mistakes like recursion (A = B; B = A;), BUT no checks for loops of non-terminals like (A = B; B = C; C = A;).
+Therefore, the graph of bnf rules should preferably be acyclic.

 	See more complex example in parser_test.go